ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 ## Log collection

-After choosing a log processing tool based on your needs, usually you need to perform the following step:
+After choosing a log processing tool based on your needs, you may need to perform the following steps:

 1. Ingest log files on each node of your Ray cluster as sources.
-2. Parse and transform the logs based on your needs.
+2. Parse and transform the logs.
 You may want to use {ref}`Ray's structured logging <structured-logging>` to simplify this step.
 3. Ship the transformed logs to log storage or management systems.

 ## Redirecting Ray logs to stderr
 By default, Ray logs are written to files under the ``/tmp/ray/session_*/logs`` directory.
 It may not be ideal if the log processing tool needs log to be written to stderr in order for them to be captured.
-View {ref}`configuring logging <redirect-to-stderr>` for details on redirect all the logs to stderr of the host nodes instead.
+View {ref}`configuring logging <redirect-to-stderr>` for details on how to redirect all the logs to stderr of the host nodes instead.